In Exercises 5 and 6, determine whether you can use a normal dist... | Channels for Pearson+

 Normal Approximation to the Binomial

-The normal approximation to the binomial distribution is applicable when the number of trials is large, and both the number of successes and failures are sufficiently high (typically np ≥ 5 and n(1-p) ≥ 5).
+The normal approximation to the binomial distribution is applicable when the number of trials is large, and both the expected number of successes and failures are greater than 5.
 This allows us to use the normal distribution to estimate probabilities for binomial scenarios, simplifying calculations and providing a continuous approximation.

 Recommended video: